opulo-inc/docs/docs/misc/calibration/index.md

 ![](img/lumenpnp-v3-docs-logo-small.png)

+!!! note "V4 Users"
-*(If you have a LumenPnP V4, these are not the correct steps for your machine.
-Please go [here](../../openpnp/v4/calibration/index.md) for the V4 Calibration steps)*
+    **If you have a LumenPnP V4**, these are not the correct steps for your machine.
+Please go [here](../../openpnp/v4/calibration/index.md) for the V4 Calibration steps

+!!! note "V2 Users"
+    If you have a LumenPnP V2, you'll use these docs to set up your machine.
+We will point out any time there is something vital for V2 users to do.
+For this reason, it is highly recommended that you read these instructions thoroughly before attempting them.
+Please keep in mind that you can skip the second nozzle calibration because your machine only has one nozzle.
+There may be some steps that are slightly different because the docs assume you have a second nozzle.
+This may require you to perform additional nozzle tip swaps for certain calibrations that are not mentioned in the docs.
+This is because the V3 docs assume you have two nozzles.
+Reach out to [support](https://www.opulo.io/pages/contact-support) if you run into any issues along the way.

 ---